Easy & Refreshing

 - Garlic press (because no one has time to chop garlic by hand)

-- Stainless steel bowls with tight-fitting lids (keep everything fresh without pesky BPA leeching into your food)
+- Stainless steel bowls with tight-fitting lids (to keep everything fresh without BPA leeching into your food)

-Good tools make cooking not just easier, but a whole lot more fun.
-It’s like magic, only better.
+Good tools not only make cooking easier, but a whole lot more fun.

-Now, here’s the fun part: this slaw lasts a full week (or even longer) in the fridge, and it actually gets better with time.
-So, it’s not just easy to make—it gets better every day!
+This slaw lasts a full week (or even longer) in the fridge, and it actually gets better with time.

 Boost Your Gut Health

-Here’s something you might not know: cabbage is part of the Brassica family, which also includes broccoli, cauliflower, Brussels sprouts, kale, arugula, bok choy, radishes, turnips… and the list goes on.
+Cabbage is part of the Brassica family, which also includes broccoli, cauliflower, Brussels sprouts, kale, arugula, bok choy, radishes, and turnips.

 If that’s you, I urge you to read my article on why the Low FODMAP diet might not be the real solution to your digestive issues.
-This is one thing you don’t want to overlook!
+You’ll re-think omitting whole food groups that actually nourish and support your microbiome.

 Hormone Balancer

-But wait, there’s more—cabbage isn’t just good for digestion.
-It can actually help balance your hormones.
-That’s right.
+Cabbage isn’t just good for digestion, it can actually help balance your hormones.
 Many women deal with something called Estrogen Dominance, which can lead to uncomfortable symptoms like PMS, mood swings, breast tenderness, cramping, and conditions like Endometriosis.

-Here’s where cabbage comes in: it contains a compound called indole-3-carbinol, which helps your body produce less potent forms of estrogen which can help ease those annoying symptoms of estrogen dominance.
+Cabbage contains a compound called indole-3-carbinol, which helps your body produce less potent forms of estrogen which can help ease symptoms of estrogen dominance.

-So, if that’s not enough to get you to eat this Summer Slaw, I don’t know what will!
+So, if that’s not enough to get you on board with this Summer Slaw, I don’t know what will!

 A Couple of Notes